 Wind speed and wind direction were recorded at 15 min intervals using a Davis VantagePro weather station installed near the stream mouth, approximately 5 m above sea level (Figure 1).
 Wind and tide data were also recorded at 6 min intervals at NOAA National Data Buoy Center (2014) station NSTP6, located approximately 1.8 km north of Faga'alu.
-For this study, wind conditions are sufficiently described qualitatively so the topographic effects on wind speed and direction recorded at the stations are assumed to be inconsequential
+For this study, wind conditions are sufficiently described qualitatively so the topographic effects on wind speed and direction recorded at the stations are assumed to be inconsequential for the analysis..

 Analytical Methods

-Simultaneous data from the drifters and ADCPs were subsetby end-member forcing, and two techniques were used to compare the results from drifters and ADCPs: progressive vectors of cumulative flow and empirical orthogonal functions (EOF).
+Simultaneous data from the drifters and ADCPs were grouped by end-member forcing, and two techniques were used to compare the results from drifters and ADCPs: 1) progressive vectors of cumulative flow and 2) empirical orthogonal functions (EOF).
 A series of 1 h progressive vector diagrams of cumulative flow were computed from ADCP data following the methodology used by Siegel et al. (2003) and Storlazzi et al. 2006a).
 EOF principal axes, variance ellipses, mean flow velocities, and residence times were calculated from simultaneous ADCP data and spatially binned drifter data (100 m x 100 m) following the methodology of MacMahan et al. (2010).
 Where drifters did not travel through a specific spatial bin, no EOF or residence time could be calculated.
 Progressive vectors, EOFs, and mean flow velocities from drifter and ADCP data were compared to demonstrate the usefulness of Lagrangian methods for describing spatial flow patterns compared to projected flow from Eulerian methods, and to determine if the short-term observations as the drifters moved through the spatial bin were similar to the long-term ADCP observations over the duration of the 1h drift.

 Results

-Meteorologic and Oceanographic Forcing
+Meteorological and Oceanographic Forcing

-A large range of tide, wind, and wave conditions was sampled during the 8 day period of overlapping ADCP and intensive drifter deployments, 2014 YD 47-55, as shown in Figure 3.
-Three distinct periods were observed: 1) a strong onshore wind event with small waves; 2 weak winds from variable directions and small waves, where tidal forcing was dominant); and 3) a large southeast swell with weak winds.
+A large range of tide, wind, and wave conditions was sampled during the 8 day period of overlapping ADCP and drifter deployments, 2014 YD 47-55 (Figure 3).
+Three distinct periods were observed: 1) a strong onshore wind event with small waves; 2) weak winds from variable directions and small waves, where tidal forcing was dominant; and 3) a large southeast swell with weak winds.
 Three end-member forcings were defined: 1) Small waves and strong onshore winds ('WIND') during YD 47-49; 2) Small waves and weak winds ('TIDE') during YD 50-51; and 3) Large waves and weak winds ('WAVE') during YD 52-55 (Table 1).
 During WIND, northeast to southeast winds were observed, with average speeds of 2.6-4.9 m s-1 and maximum gusts of 14.5 m s-1 on YD 48.
-These wind conditions are typical during the winter tradewind season and characterize the dominant wind conditions experienced in Faga’alu Bay.
+These wind conditions are typical during the winter tradewind season and represent the dominant wind conditions experienced in Faga’alu Bay.
 During TIDE, wind directions were variable and speeds were low to moderate (1.5-3.4 m s-1), which is typical during the summer wet season.
 During WAVE, maximum wave height reached 1.3 m on YD 52, which is near the annual maximum height expected for this location (Vetter, unpublished data).

 Eulerian Measurements

-The water level at low tide dropped below the minimum blanking distance of the ADCP at AS3 on the northern reef (Figure 4d), and flow was assumed to be nearly zero during these times given the low water depth relative to the height of the corals, many of which were above the water surface.
+The water level at low tide dropped below the blanking distance of the ADCP at AS3 on the northern reef (Figure 4d), and flow was assumed to be nearly zero during these times given the low water depth relative to the height of the corals, many of which were above the water surface.
 The short data gap at AS1 on YD 50 was due to human disturbance.